 Installing an Underground Electrical Service and Pull Box

-How to Install an Underground Electrical Service for a Home: Electrical Pull Box And a PVC 90 Degree Sweep to the Panel, Electrical Code about a Main Electrical Service Disconnect Switch.
+Installing an Underground Electrical Service for a Home: Electrical Pull Box And a PVC 90 Degree Sweep to the Panel, Electrical Code about a Main Electrical Service Disconnect Switch.© By: Dave Rongey

 Underground Electrical Service for a Home

-Electrical Question #1: Dave, I worked in the electrical trade for years, but being retired for 8 years, I am faced with an electrical question.
+Electrical Project #1: Dave, I worked in the electrical trade for years, but being retired for 8 years, I am faced with an electrical question.

 - I am doing the underground for my new home.

 - The meter with a 200amp disconnect is up the hill from the home.

 - I have about 160 ft to the bottom of the hill where I want to put a pull box for the incoming conduit (3 ” PVC).

 - From there it is 70 ft to the home where the load center is in the garage.